What Is a Pap Smear?

 The Pap smear shouldn't hurt, but it might be uncomfortable.
 The good news is, it's over quickly.

-The doctor will use a speculum to gently widen the vagina.
+To do this, the doctor or NP will use a speculum to gently widen the vagina.
 A speculum is a thin piece of plastic or metal with a hinged piece on one end that allows it to open and close.
 If the speculum is metal, the doctor or nurse will warm it to make it more comfortable.
 The doctor or nurse will let you know when he or she is about to put the speculum in your vagina.

 Once the speculum is in place, the doctor or nurse will gently open it up.
 Putting in and opening the speculum shouldn't hurt.
 But some women say that it can cause a bit of pressure and discomfort.